-This study is an experimental test of the effects of three riparian buffer strategies (compared to unharvested control basins) on amphibians, water quality, downstream exports of nutrients, detritus, macroinvertebrates, suspended sediment, and downstream fish populations.
-The study design employs four blocks; each block consists of four sites including a reference basin.
-Preand post-harvest data on variables such as amphibian populations, riparian stand characteristics, tree mortality and large woody debris (LWD) recruitment, shade and stream temperature, litter fall, light, stream flow, water chemistry, particulate and invertebrate export, primary productivity, and stream-bank erosion have been collected during three pre-harvest years and two post-harvest years.
-Downstream effects on water quality will be assessed at eight study sites.
-Downstream effects on fish populations will be assessed at six study sites.
-Genetic analyses of samples collected from Ascaphus truei and two species of Dicamptodon (D. copei and D. tenebrosus) were completed to detect whether a significant change in genetic variation exists within a treatment.
-Change in genetic variation will be averaged within each treatment and compared through time.
-To include amphibians, study sites are confined to basins with basalt or other competent (i.e., hard rock) lithologies.
+This study is a field experiment that assesses the effects of three riparian buffer strategies (compared to unharvested reference basins) on amphibians, water quality, and exports of nutrients, detritus, macroinvertebrates and suspended sediment, and downstream fish populations.
+The study design includes randomized blocks that include sites assigned to one of four treatments, including references.
+Pre- and post-harvest data on variables such as amphibian populations, riparian stand characteristics, tree mortality and LWD recruitment, shade, stream temperature, litterfall, stream flow, water chemistry, detritus and invertebrate export, primary productivity, and stream-bank erosion have been collected.
+Data on downstream effects fish populations have been collected and will also be assessed where possible.
+Study sites are limited to basins with basalt or other hard rock lithologies where the target amphibian species are more likely to be found.